 The difference in units between urban data sources could be addressed by uniting all polygon-based data at the level of time-indexed points, as represented by real estate transactions recorded in Teranet’s dataset.
 In addition, temporal spans needed to be established when relating datasets to ensure proper alignment of urban data both on spatial and temporal dimensions.
 Finally, since none of the land use data sources that were available for the Greater Toronto-Hamilton Area (GTHA) covered the complete time interval from 1986 to 2017, a machine learning model was trained to classify land use based on housing market dynamics.
 This information was then stored in the form of a relational database to facilitate ease of access and reduce hardware requirements, allowing a broader group of researchers to take advantage of the new powerful data source.

-This paper presents an analysis of such a database for GTHA.
+This paper presents an analysis of such a database for the GTHA.
 Specifically, it presents methods developed for dealing with two important technical issues in making use of Teranet’s dataset:

 1. Merging diverse datasets spatially and temporally.